xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 * As an extension of the previous point, don't put the existing patch you're planing to import into the git working tree.
 It would be wiped away, too.

-* Patches from upstream will likely include changes to the ChangeLog file.
-Those changes will probably not apply cleanly, which will break the scripts execution.
-Just open the existing patch and delete all hunks that do changes in ChangeLog.

 * When the script finishes (after you exit your editor), it will suggest how to commit the newly intoduced patch.
 Season to taste.